Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Tooling.md

 As shown in the previous code, you can't just embed this code into any code base. libTooling also provides lots of nice utilities, such as CommonOptionsParser, which parses textual command-line options and transforms them into Clang options for you.

 #### Clang Tools
+Last but not least, Clang Tools is a collection of utility programs build on top of libTooling.